 Learn how to draw a great looking Anime Dog with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Anime Dog drawing.

 In Japan, the term inu means dog or wolf.
 Dog characters are frequent features of anime cartoons and chibi art.

 Some famous anime dogs include Maru from Kimi ni Todoke, Ein from Cowboy Bebop, Potato from Air, Armageddon from Hayate no Gotoku!
 Cuties, Pakkun and Akamaru from Naruto, and Heen from Howl's Moving Castle.